huduhamed/socialgram/README.md

 # Socialgram

-A modern social media app, created with **React** and **Appwrite** for a seemles backend experience.
+A modern social media app built with React and Appwrite.
+It demonstrates a full-stack workflow using TypeScript, Tailwind CSS, and React Query for efficient client-server integrations.

-## Motive
+## **Motive**

-I built this project mainly to showcase proficiency in performing efficient, scalable HTTP calls, administering server application programming interfaces(APIs) and providing smooth staple between front-end to backend technologies.
+I built this project to showcase my proficiency in creating efficient, scalable HTTP integrations, managing server-side APIs, and ensuring seamless communication between frontend and backend systems.

-Through Socialgram I hope to demostrate my skills in React, Typescript, Tailwind css, Appwrite and modern software development practices, and my love of solving real-world problems with code.
-Inspired by JSM.
+Through Socialgram, I aim to demonstrate expertise in React, TypeScript, Tailwind CSS, Appwrite, and modern frontend engineering practices.

 ## Tech Stack